 Choosing a Medigap Policy A Guide to Health Insurance for People with Medicare.
 Published by the Centers for Medicaid and Medicare services and the National Association of Insurance Commissioners.

-For North Carolina beneficiaries enrolled in Medicare Part B
+Blue Medicare SupplementSM from Blue Cross and Blue Shield of North Carolina For North Carolina beneficiaries enrolled in both Medicare Part A and Part B

 Savings and peace of mind